bmedicke/REED/readme.md

 As such they are much faster than any other form of storage (HDDs, SSDs, RAM, Cache).

 Some registers might be read only or have a specific hardware function.

+## the instruction pointer

+One important special purpose register is the one that stores the instruction pointer or program counter.
+The instruction pointer always points at the instruction that the CPU will execute next.
+As an internal register it is not usually directly read or writeable.
+(Some architectures such as 32-bit ARM do expose it.)

 # memory